yannelli/LarAgent/README.md

 _Need to use LarAgent outside of Laravel?
 Check out this [Docs](https://github.com/MaestroError/LarAgent/blob/main/LARAGENT.md)._

+__If you prefer article to get started, check it out [Laravel AI Agent Development Made Easy](https://medium.com/towardsdev/laravel-ai-agent-development-made-easy-ac7ddd17a7d0)__

 ## Introduction

 LarAgent brings the power of AI agents to your Laravel projects with an elegant syntax.
 Create, extend, and manage AI agents with ease while maintaining Laravel's fluent API design patterns.